 The Bachelor of Applied Science (Psychology) will give you an understanding of the science of human behaviour and what happens in people’s minds to influence their behaviour.

-Not including annual administration fees, fee increases, textbooks, course materials or external exam fees.
+Not including annual administration fees, course materials or external exam fees.

 This qualification will prepare you for a broad variety of careers in the public and private sectors such as health, business and research.

 If you want to work in psychology professions you may also be able to enter enter graduate and post graduate training in psychology.
 A postgraduate qualification is the minimum level of qualification needed to enter the psychology profession.

 What you will learn